 Click here to see the earliest photograph we have, taken in 1919 in the infant school hall during what looks like a drama lesson.
 On the back of the photo, someone has written: 'Student - William Dawson Carr', then the name 'Robyn Mary Carr McGregor' and an address in New South Wales, Australia - presumably a descendant of William Carr?
 Link to be fixed soon!

-In school, we have several log books, spanning the schools very earliest years (starting on the day the school opened - 1 January 1905!), plus photograph albums featuring teachers and their classes from the 1950s and 1960s.
-For a flavour of these, see our 'A Peek into the Past' page - here - featuring links to just a few of these precious old photos.
+In school, we have several log books, spanning the schools very earliest years (starting on the day the school opened - 1 January 1905), plus photograph albums featuring teachers and their classes from the 1950s and 1960s.
+Some of this material is featured here.

 In the 1960s, additional 'temporary' classrooms were added to the back of the original building, as shown in the photograph to the right, below.

-In 1981 the two schools amalgamated and one school was created: Grangetown Primary School, still occupying the original building.
+In 1981 the two schools amalgamated and one school was created: Grangetown Primary School, still occupying the original Victorian red-brick building.
 Later, a separate nursery was added, to the rear of the building.

-In 2002, work began on a replacement school building, with some of the funding coming from the Back on the Map initiative.
-In September 2003 a brand new school opened, following the demolition of the old building.
+In 2002, work began on a replacement school building, and in September 2003 a brand new school opened, following the demolition of the old building.
 The photograph below was taken just before the new building was completed.